Batyan45/QuickLLMCopyJetBrains/README.md

 - IntelliJ IDEA (refer to `since-build` in `plugin.xml` or `platformVersion` in `build.gradle.kts` for specific version compatibility).

-## Extension Settings (Planned)
+## Extension Settings

-This extension plans to contribute the following settings:
+The plugin provides the following settings:

+* **Excluded Directories**: Configure directories that should be excluded from the codebase view (default: `.idea,.git,.gradle,build,out,node_modules`).
+* **File Extension Filtering**: Filter files by their extensions when copying.
-* `quickLLMCopy.prefixText`: The text that appears before the copied code content (default: "Provided code:")
+* **Prefix Text**: The text that appears before the copied code content (default: "Provided code:").
-* `quickLLMCopy.codebaseText`: The text that appears before the codebase structure (default: "You can ask for other files from the codebase if needed:")
+* **Codebase Text**: The text that appears before the codebase structure (default: "You can ask for other files from the codebase if needed:").

 ## Known Issues